 Confidences a buyer shares with the buyer’s agent must be kept confidential.

 Although confidential information about the buyer cannot be disclosed, a seller working with a buyer’s agent can expect to be treated fairly and honestly.

 Occasionally a real estate brokerage will be the agent for both the buyer and the seller.
 The buyer and seller must consent to this arrangement in writing.
 Under this “multiple representation” arrangement, the brokerage must do what is best for both the buyer and the seller.
-Since the brokerage’s loyalty is divided between the buyer and the seller who have conflicting interests, it is absolutely essential that a multiple representation relationship be properly documented.
+Since the brokerage’s loyalty is divided between the buyer and the seller who have conflicting interests, it is absolutely essential that a multiple representation relationship be properly documented by the realtor in Ottawa.
 Representation agreements specifically describes the rights and duties of everyone involved and any limitations to those rights and duties.